Ir para o conteúdo

 Name Type Description

-Id [KEY] String The ID of the message.
+Id [KEY] String The Id of the message.

 Timestamp Datetime When the message has been sent.